kilel/gintshell/README.md

 gintshell
 =
 This is term project in VyatSU (Vyatka State University), created by Kislistyn Ilya and Akhmetova Olga to save the world.
-Creates a java inteface for gibrid intellectual system with unique language.
+Creates a java inteface for the Hybrid Intellectual System.

 Current progress: